 AEC and real estate have been undergoing a deep digital transformation, the use of architectural visualization being one of the top digital trends.
 However, cutting-edge developments often mean expenses.
 Is this true for 3D rendering?
 Are you going to splash out on 3D architectural rendering or is it quite affordable for your business?
 What influences the price?
 Are there any ways to reduce expenses?
 If you are looking for answers to these questions, our definitive guide on architectural rendering prices is just what you need.

 Why 3D Rendering?

 Before we start exploring 3D rendering services prices, let’s take a closer look at what you are paying for.
+Architectural rendering is a critical aspect of both residential and commercial projects.
+The rendering process involves the use of various tools and skilled labor to transform project requirements into realistic images.
 With 3D architectural renderings you can:

 - create very precise drawings and presentations;

 - digitize commercial and residential properties for online customers, and increase sales;